In this guide

 The potential benefits of platforms are:

 - Investment choice.
 Depending on the platform, you typically have access to ASX-listed securities including exchange-traded funds (ETFs), margin lending, more managed funds than you could ever want, a wide range of term deposits and cash facilities.
 Often there is access to investments not normally available to individual investors or those with smaller sums to invest in a single investment.
-About the only thing you can’t get on a platform is direct residential or commercial property.
+You can also hold property in a wrap account (but not in a master trust).

 - Simplicity and efficiency.
 Platforms gather your investments in one place.
 At the end of the financial year, you receive one statement with all the paperwork, corporate actions, tax treatments and cash flows covered.
 You also receive regular updates and online access to your portfolio.

 - Access to investments that would normally be outside your reach.
-Wholesale and specialist funds often have a high minimum investment of $500,000.
+Wholesale and specialist funds often have a high minimum investment such as $500,000.
 You may be able to invest via a platform for a much lower upfront amount and take advantage of the lower fees for wholesale investments.

-In some ways, platforms are like a SMSF without the legal and administrative hassle.
+In some ways, platforms are like an SMSF without the legal and administrative hassle.
 You can choose your investments, typically with the guidance of your adviser, and pursue your personal investment strategy.

 Industry trends